Sitting at home with the rain falling brings up the question: is trout fishing in the rain worthwhile?

 As conditions get even murkier, that is the time to break out the crazy bright colors.
 Do not be afraid to fish a bright orange or yellow fly.
 Anything to stand out against the dirt.

-Cloudy water is a great time to dust off the spinning gear.
+After the river has risen a bit, and the water becomes cloudy.
+It is a great time to dust off the spinning gear.
 Spinners and other metal lures have several advantages over flies in dirty water.

-The first, inline spinners give off a lot of vibration.
-Such a loud lure, is simply easier for the trout to sense against the roar of the river.
-Many jerkbaits and hard body minnows contain internal rattles, this also helps grabs the trout attention.
+First, inline spinners give off a lot of vibration.
+Such a loud lure is simply easier for the trout to sense against the roar of the river.
+Many jerkbaits and hard body minnows contain internal rattles, this also helps grab the trout’s attention.